omkarcloud/google-maps-scraper/README.md

 **Examples:**
 - If your chosen country is
-US -> Start with San Francisco, New York City, Los Angeles.
+US -> Start with San Francisco, Los Angeles,  New York City.
 Australia -> Start with Sydney
 Switzerland -> Start with Zurich